SrutiMi/gcp_devOps_project/readme.md

-# This is a repository for the GCP-Devops-project
+# Docker flask application

+ - This  application is written in python
+ - It shall be deployed on GKE